qbead/qbeadWebsite/content/book/book.md

 ## Getting Started

-These two pages provide the essentials to get started programming your SpinWheel.
+These pages provide the essentials to get started programming your SpinWheel.
 If you have coding experience, we still recommend doing the [Initial Setup Guide](/quickstart) before jumping into any of the adventures.

 1. [Getting Started with the SpinWheel](/intro): Before you download the software for programming your SpinWheel, try out this page to get your first taste of how to control the SpinWheel's LEDs.